moeamaya/zoomable/README.md

 [Demo](http://www.longsection.com/drawings/18)

-The included .svg file is from the ICA in Boston.
+The included .svg file is an original redrawing of the ICA in Boston.

 Best way to export .svg is through Adobe Illustrator, "SAVE AS", ".svg"